quentin72000/PronoteBot/README.md

 * If your email is not set on your account and you don't have the password, you will need to use a Regional CAS.

+> [!TIP]
-> **Note:** If you can connect directly from Pronote, the bot will work with every ENT.
+> If you can connect directly from Pronote, the bot will work with every ENT.
 <details>
   <summary>CAS list</summary>